Specialist Community Public Health Nursing (Health Visiting) (PgDip)

 The Diploma course is divided into four modules that are credit rated.
 Each taught module offers 30 credits and all must be successfully completed in order for students to have their name included on the third part of the professional register as a Specialist Community Public Health Nurse.

-Each module is credit rated at M level and all five modules are compulsory.
+Each module is credit rated at M level and all four modules are compulsory.

 Note: A clinical practice element will account for 50% of the taught programme, which is in accordance with NMC (2004) regulations.
 Students are required to pass assessment in both their clinical and theoretical work in order to achieve their qualification as a Specialist Community Public Health nurse.

-Each student will be allocated a practice teacher (PT) who will take accountability and responsibility for assessing the student's clinical progress, which is evidenced through a clinical portfolio.
+Each student will be allocated a practice assessor, practice supervisor and academic assessor, who will take accountability and responsibility for assessing the student’s clinical progress, which is evidenced through a clinical portfolio.

 |Module title||Module code||Credits|